viileppi/escapist/Escapistplayermanual.md

 ## Characters
 There is two characters to make: the real world character and his/hers online avatar.
-Only abilities that pass from the real world to virtual are Wit and Charm.
-Within real world you’ll have very limited skills and abilities due the lack of education and decent nutrition, but your avatar is not limited by those.
+The abilities that pass from the real world to virtual are Wit and Charm.
 Looks of the avatar has to go hand-in-hand to the abilities so that for example strong character has to look strong too, otherwise only your imagination is the limit.
 Note that avatar has to be 0.5m-4m in size.
 It mandatory to choose at least one complication for your character such as socially awkward, physically weak or drug addiction.
-Avatars don’t have complications.
+Avatars don’t have complications by default.
+You can buy additional skills by taking complications, one dice per complication.

 You have to choose your alignment, this is for both your character and avatar, on axis of white hat - grey hat - black hat (good-neutral-bad) and on axis of corporate-freelancer-anarchist (lawful-neutral-chaotic).
+It is up to use if you use hat analogy or traditional terms.
 For example white hat anarchist could be an online activist, grey hat freelancer a mobs paid cracker and black hat corporate might be a businessman with psychopathic traits.
 Discuss about your profession and alignment with your GM.
-Check out the example character sheet.

 > A word about the game mechanics, refer to Mini Six manual for more information: